 Bore Sighting Methods

 When using, cleaning, or calibrating a gun, always remember to practice good gun safety.
 So, before you begin to sight your rifle, check and ensure that there are no bullets in the gun and that the safety is engaged.
+Failure to do so could be dangerous.

 Next, you should center the rifle’s scope in its adjustment range.
 In other words, set the elevation and windage at their midway points and numbers.